New Bongaigaon Junction railway station

-New Bongaigaon Junction is a railway junction station of Barauni–Guwahati line and New Bongaigaon–Jogihopa–Kamakhya line of Northeast Frontier Railway.
-It is the one and only railway station in India which is located over the Tunia River.
+New Bongaigaon Junction is an important railway junction station of Barauni–Guwahati line and New Bongaigaon–Jogihopa–Kamakhya line of Northeast Frontier Railway.
+It serves as the prime railway station for Bongaigaon District and is the one and only railway station in India which is located over the Tunia River.
 It is the largest railway station with Carriage & Wagon Workshop in Rangiya railway division.
+It is also Recognized as the second largest railway station in Assam as well as in the entire Northeast region after Guwahati, and a major gateway of the Northeast Frontier Railway zone in Assam.
+Around 150 trains halt in this station and 6 trains originate and terminate at this station.
+All the trains travelling through the route makes a scheduled halt at this prominent junction with the sole exception Agartala-Anand Vihar Terminal Tejas Rajdhani Express which passes through without an intermediate station and Sairang-Kolkata Express is the only train that by-passes the junction through the Abhayapuri-Dhubri Route.
+Although some trains do not halt at nearby towns such Barpeta Road, Bijni, Sorbhog, Kokrajhar and Goalpara, but they remain accessible from New Bongaigaon Junction through extensive transport options including taxis, buses, auto rickshaws, e-rickshaws and 24/7 Rapido Services which eases commutabilty.
+Hence, this major junction is also widely used by the people of adjacent towns for their commutation.

 History

 Construction of the 265 km-long broad gauge Siliguri–Jogihopa line, between 1963 and 1965, brought broad-gauge railways to Assam.
 It also was the reason for setting up the New Bongaigaon railway station.

 A new railway track from New Bongaigaon to Guwahati was commissioned in 1984.

 Saraighat Bridge opened in 1962, initially carrying a metre-gauge track, which was later replaced by broad gauge.

 Electrification

 Electrification of the Barauni–Katihar–Guwahati line was sanctioned in 2008.
 In the document on Vision 2020 – A Blue Print for Railway Electrification Programme, in the list of ongoing projects the entire route km (836) is shown as balance work as on 1 April 2010.
 The entire electrification project is scheduled to be completed by 2022.
+As on 2026, The electrification project is completed in this station.